 10. “Illusion” (2004)

-One of a handful of movies that Kirk has appeared in since his debilitating 1996 stroke, Illusion was done on a minuscule budget by a newbie director/writer.
-It tells the story of Donald Baines (Kirk), a successful movie director who now lies on his deathbed with only hospice nurses for company.
+One of a handful of movies that Kirk appeared after his debilitating 1996 stroke, Illusion would prove to be Kirk's very last feature film appearance.
+Done on a minuscule budget by a newbie director/writer, the film tells the story of Donald Baines (Kirk), a successful movie director who now lies on his deathbed with only hospice nurses for company.
 Nearing the end of his life, he regrets his devotion to his work at the cost of building a family.
 In particular, he regrets his disregard for his illegitimate son, Christopher (Michael Goorjian).
 Then, one night, Donald is visited by the spirit of an old (but, beloved) acquaintance named Stan, who proceeds to show him three movie reels, each representing a different time period within Christopher's life.
 As Donald watches Christopher live out his life story, he begins to become more and more concerned over how that story is destined to end.
 It took 6 years for writer/director/actor, Michael Goorjian, to get Illusion made and he even filmed all of Christopher’s “reels” ahead of time in order to convince Kirk to sign on to the film.
 Obviously, it worked and it’s the scenes with Kirk that really make this movie worth watching.
 Even at 87 years old, the passion and fire that, originally, made Kirk such a memorable star are still very much present in this film.
-He, also, gives the movie an important emotional center and weight that might be severely lacking otherwise.
-Although not a perfect film, Illusion features some truly lovely visuals and if you stay with it until the third (and best) of Christopher’s “reels”, you, certainly, won’t regret it.
+Kirk's performance, also, gives the movie an emotional center and weight that might be severely lacking otherwise.
+Although not a perfect film, Illusion features some truly lovely visuals and if you stay with it until the third (and best) of Christopher’s “reels”, you, certainly, won't regret it.

 Honorable Mention: “The Man From Snowy River” (1982)

-If you would like to learn more about the life of Kirk Douglas, I recommend two books that Kirk has written himself: his autobiography, Let’s Face It: 90 Years of Living, Loving, and Learning, and I Am Spartacus: Making a Film, Breaking the Blacklist.
+If you would like to learn more about the life of Kirk Douglas, I recommend two books that Kirk wrote himself: his autobiography, Let’s Face It: 90 Years of Living, Loving, and Learning, and I Am Spartacus: Making a Film, Breaking the Blacklist.